cerc-io/ipld-eth-beacon-indexer/README.md

 - All tests within this code base will test **public methods only**.
 - All test packages are named `{base_package}_test`.
 This ensures we only test the public methods.
 - If there is a need to test a private method, please include why in the testing file.
+- Unit tests must contain the `Label("unit")`.
+- Unit tests should not rely on any running service.
+If a running service is needed.
+Utilize an integration test.
+- Integration tests must contain the `Label("integration")`.

 # Contribution